flyingmachine/brave-clojure-web/content/do-things.md

 If Clojure evaluated both `tweet` function calls, then your followers would end up very confused.

-Another feature which separates special forms is that you can't use them as arguments to functions.
+Another feature which differentiates special forms is that you can't use them as arguments to functions.

 In general, special forms implement core Clojure functionality that